alexdo21/personal-website/src/assets/markdowns/mixtech.md

 The lifetime of the application is dependent on Spotify's access token, which lasts for one hour.
 However, the access token can be refreshed using a refresh token an unlimited amount of times.
 The idea is to prevent this access token from expiring and keep refreshing it if the user is still using the application, otherwise log them out.
 The critical time period for this implementation is 5 minutes before the access token expires.
 If the user is still active (i.e not idle) 5 minutes before the access token is set to expire, the front end will automatically make a call to the back end to refresh the access token and generate a new JWT for itself.
 The user will have no indication that this is happening, thus providing a smooth user experience.
 However, if the user is idle 5 minutes before the access token is set to expire, the front end will prompt the user via a modal to either stay logged in or log out.
 If the user clicks log out, they will be redirected to the login page.
 If the user clicks stay logged in, the back-end will refresh the access token and generate a new JWT.
 Otherwise, if the user remains idle after 5 minutes, the user will automatically be logged out.
 This prompt will only allow the user to click to stay logged in or log out, they cannot dismiss the modal.

-## Room for improvement
+# Room For Improvement

-- ability to onboard non-spotify users without comprimising on security.
+- Ability to onboard non-spotify users without comprimising on security.
-- a revamp of the user interface using custom CSS and React components without relying Bootstrap and third-person library components.
+- A revamp of the user interface using custom CSS and React components without relying on Bootstrap and third-person components.
+- Add unit / integration tests.